 Cars parked in spaces for persons with disabilities or blocking access ramps for persons with disabilities will be ticketed, booted, or towed at the owner's expense.

-A university shuttle service operates accessible buses regularly from the main campus, WCL campus, and Tenley metro.
+A university shuttle service operates accessible buses regularly from the main campus, WCL campus, and the Tenleytown Metro station.
 For more information regarding transportation and shuttle schedules, contact Parking and Traffic Services or call 202-885-3111.

 Students with disabilities participate in the full range of student clubs, organizations, leadership opportunities, and volunteer experiences, both on campus and off.
 Students with disabilities are encouraged to avail themselves of the opportunities offered through participation in co-curricular activities.
-For more information on activities through this office, contact 202-885-3390 or stop by Mary Graydon Center 271.
+For more information on activities through this office, contact 202-885-3390 or email the Center for Student Involvement.

 CDI is dedicated to enhancing LGBTQ, multicultural, first generation, and women's experiences on campus.
 In addition, they collaborate with campus partners, in particular those that work with international students, students with disabilities, and students with active religious affiliations to create a safe, supportive & empowering community for all, regardless of identity.
 The Disability Rights Coalition is co-sponsored by CDI and the ASAC and gives voice to issues of the disability community at AU.
-Stop by Mary Graydon Center 201 and 202 for more information.
+Call 202-885-3651 or email the Center for Diversity & Inclusion for more information.

 - Identify one or more study abroad sites that interest you

-- Make an appointment early in the process with your counselor in the Academic Support and Access Center to begin a conversation about study abroad options
+- Make an appointment early in the process with your Disability Access Advisor in the Academic Support and Access Center to begin a conversation about study abroad options

-- Do the research to confirm whether you will have access to what you need for a successful experience abroad
+- Research to confirm whether you will have access to what you need for a successful experience abroad

 - Apply online at the AU Abroad website